Azure/iotedge-lorawan-starterkit/README.md

 Experimental sample implementation of LoRaWAN components to connect LoRaWAN antenna gateway running IoT Edge directly with Azure IoT.

-The goal of the project is to provide guidance and a refernce for Azure IoT Edge users to experiment with LoRaWAN technology.
+The goal of the project is to provide guidance and a reference for Azure IoT Edge users to experiment with LoRaWAN technology.

 ## Background